jjonescz/awe/README.md

 docker run --rm -it -p 3000:3000 janjones/awe-demo
 ```

-Open browser and navigate to <http://localhost:3000/>.
+Open a web browser and navigate to <http://localhost:3000/>.

 For more details, see [`docs/demo/run.md`](docs/demo/run.md).